Nathan51888/Nathan51888/README.md

 ### What I can do:
-- React & Node.js with javascript
+- React & Node.js
-- Database: MySQL, MongoDB
+- MySQL, MongoDB
 - Basic game development with Unity & C#

 ### Currently Learning: